 Newton-Bogue’s experience at Schrager Hotels and with designer Phillip Stark fueled the conceptualization of his visionary restaurant, CAFETERIA, a highly successful, trend-setting 24-hour Restaurant/Lounge he opened in 1998, and still as busy today as when it opened, after more than 20 years of operating every hour of every day. http://www.nytimes.com/1998/08/12/dining/a-ravenous-city-dines-all-through-the-night.html?pagewanted=all&src=pm., followed by “the carriage house”, a fine dining restaurant he opened in 2003.

 At CAFETERIA, he worked with designer STUDIO GAIA of Thompson & W Hotels to create a unique atmosphere and menu for an ambiance often commonly described as “1960’s ‘mod’ meets 1990’s Philippe Starck” and “palm spring modern” that exploded onto the NY restaurant scene.
 For the carriage house, A.N.B. was inspired by fresh South American cuisine in a menu with NY style seafood blended with Latin flavors in a venue of uniquely original design and cuisine that received rave reviews http://www.newyorker.com/archive/2003/05/26/030526gota_GOAT_tables.
-The carriage house brought a to the scene with mid-century modern inspirations and 21st century bold statements like a 14’ by 70’ desert photo-mural reaching from the front door to the kitchen and a Richard Neutra inspired 12-foot bright yellow bar suspended from the ceiling by a network of cables. http://nymag.com/content/03/wk12/openings.htm “the carriage house” became a regular stop for students on architectural tours.
+The carriage house brought a bold, new design aesthetic to the scene with mid-century modern inspirations and 21st century bold statements like a 14’ by 70’ desert photo-mural reaching from the front door to the kitchen and a Richard Neutra inspired 12-foot bright yellow bar suspended from the ceiling by a network of cables. http://nymag.com/content/03/wk12/openings.htm “the carriage house” became a regular stop for students on architectural tours.
 It was at the carriage house in the early 2000’s that A.N.B. first worked with chefs to bring ‘farm to table’ organic, sustainable, locally grown food to a growing ingredient conscious customer, this philosophy has carried over into the bath, hair & body products of the mother & son business Bogue Milk Soap, which he calls ‘farm to bath’.

 Later, in Los Angeles, Adam consulted on the launch of a CAFETERIA-inspired concept called Kitchen24 and stayed to take over the historic Sunset Strip diner “Dukes.”
 Seeing the potential after 42 years with one owner http://losangeles.grubstreet.com/2011/04/new_yorker_adam_newton_called.html, Newton-Bogue brought Dukes current with new farm fresh dishes, brought back the original music scene and had a private lounge, The Morrison Room, designed and built above Dukes, paying homage to its one-time resident, the Doors Jim Morrison.